barantoro/koro/README.md

 - **SweetAlert2**: SweetAlert2 is included for its customizable and user-friendly alert modals, improving the overall user experience by providing visually appealing feedback to users.

+- **Vue Content Placeholders**: Vue Content Placeholders is integrated into the project to enhance the user experience by providing placeholder loading animations for content while data is being fetched from the server.

 ## Additional Technologies Used

 - **Cypress**: Cypress is integrated into the project for end-to-end testing.
 It provides a powerful and intuitive testing framework for ensuring the reliability and functionality of the application.